Songs from the West Coast: Album cover

-The restaurant shown on the album's cover is Rae's Restaurant, which is frequently used as a location for many Los Angeles-based film shoots, including 1993's True Romance and 2005's Lords of Dogtown.
+Photographed by Sam Taylor-Wood, the restaurant shown on the album's cover is Rae's Restaurant, which is frequently used as a location for many Los Angeles-based film shoots, including 1993's True Romance and 2005's Lords of Dogtown.
 John's partner David Furnish and his Director of Operations Bob Halley appear on the album cover: Furnish as a cowboy at the bar and Halley as the man getting handcuffed.

 Critical reception

 For the most part, Songs from the West Coast was warmly received by music critics.
 AllMusic's Stephen Thomas Erlewine was glad that John made a record that sounds like his classic albums from the early 1970s, even though he still included some adult contemporary material.
 Erlewine went on to say that the record does not have all the "warmth" of his classic albums, but that it is still the best album he has made in years.
 Ken Tucker of Entertainment Weekly stated that the album effectively sounds like John's early recordings.
 He felt that Taupin's lyrics, such as "American Triangle", devalue the song, but at other times make John "liberated".
 Jane Stevenson, writing for Jam!
 CANOE, felt glad that John returned to his roots, even if he does not quite make it there.
 Barry Walters of Rolling Stone wrote that back-to-the-roots albums by artists rarely work, but John was able to make it work on Songs from the West Coast even if some songs, such as "American Triangle" and "The Emperor's New Clothes", miss the mark.
 Others, like "I Want Love", effectively manage to sound like his earlier work.